Anthony-Nolan/Atlas/README_ManualTesting.md

 #### Retrieve Search Results
 - As search is an async process, a second service-bus triggered function, `FetchSearchResults`, is used to retrieve the results when they are ready to download from blob storage.
   - Ensure `Search:ResultsTopicSubscription` has been overriden in `local.settings.json` with the remote environment value.
 - The functions app must be running for the function to listen for new messages.
   - As it may take several hours for all requests to complete, it is advised to either leave the app running in the background, or only launch it when it seems the majority of requests have completed.
   - The queries in `\MiscTestingAndDebuggingResources\ManualTesting\MatchPredictionVerification\VerificationRunSQLQueries.sql`
     help to determine overall results download progress.
+- Make sure to check search servicebus topics/queues for dead-lettered messages, both requests and results-related.
+  - Dead-letters are safe to replay; downloaded search results will overwrite any existing results mapped to the same request.
+  - Check AI logs/Debug window for further info if messages repeatedly dead-letter.